vigetlabs/trackomatic/README.md

 - Scroll tracking

 ### Custom Variables

-- Viewport dimensions
+To add:
 - Optimizely experiments

 ### Social Tracking

+### Misc.
+Tools
+On modern browsers, Trackomatic will strip utm parameters to avoid misattribution.

-## Configuration
+## Configuration (not yet implemented)

 Trackomatic accepts parameters to customize its tracking.
 Configuration parameters are passed as a configuration object when you initialize a plugin instance.